 Rocketship recognizes that situations could arise where it may become necessary for the Principal and/or the Principal's supervisor to prohibit an individual from entering or remaining on a Rocketship campus.
-Such situations may include an individual engaging in violence, threats of violence, harassment, or any other behavior that the Principal deems to be disruptive of the learning environment.
+Such situations may include an individual's possession or reasonable suspicion of an individual's possession of a firearm, an individual engaging in violence, threats of violence, harassment, or any other behavior that the Principal deems to be disruptive of the learning environment or in violation of Rocketship policy.
 Such actions will comply with any relevant state law requirements.

-Barring is specific to each individual Rocketship campus and its related activities.
-Principals generally have the authority to bar a disruptive individual, but they must follow Rocketship's internal protocol and comply with all applicable state laws.
-Principals may not bar an individual beyond his/her particular campus, unless specific authorization is granted by the Director of Schools or the legal department.
+Withdrawal of consent ("ousting") is specific to each individual Rocketship campus and its related activities.
+Principals generally have the authority to issue an ouster notice to a disruptive individual, and to do so, they must follow Rocketship's internal protocol and comply with all applicable laws.
+Principals may not oust an individual beyond his/her particular campus, unless specific authorization is granted by the Director of Schools or the legal department.
 It is the responsibility of the Business Operations Manager, Office Manager, and school security to:

-- Enforce photo identification verification 100% of the time to ensure no barred individuals enter the building. - Document and maintain procedures for pick-up, drop-off and any documentation related to the barring notice at the front desk.

-- Determine, at the time of the incident and in collaboration with the Principals, whether the local police must be contacted. - Maintain an accurate and current list of individuals who have been issued a barring notice. - Enforce the barring notice by escorting individuals out of the building and off school grounds in a peaceful, quiet, and orderly fashion. - Not engage any barred individual off school grounds using combative language, tone, or action. - Contact the local police department in the event that an individual becomes physically confrontational or refuses to comply with the barring notice.
+- Enforce photo identification verification 100% of the time to ensure no ousted individuals enter the building. - Document and maintain procedures for pick-up, drop-off and any documentation related to the ouster notice at the front desk. - Determine, at the time of the incident and in collaboration with the Principals, whether the local police must be contacted. - Maintain an accurate and current list of individuals who have been issued an ouster notice. - Enforce the ouster notice by escorting individuals out of the building and off school grounds in a peaceful, quiet, and orderly fashion. - Not engage any ousted individual off school grounds using combative language, tone, or action. - Contact the local police department in the event that an individual becomes physically confrontational or refuses to comply with the ouster notice.